albertZhangTJ/albertZhangTJ/README.md

 I'm Albert ZHANG Tongjun.
 I am currently a computer science undergraduate freshman at National University of Singapore.

-Huge fan of C++ (sorry Linus), but can also code in C, Java, Javascript, Python, and Go.
+Huge fan of C++ (sorry Linus), but can also code in C, Java, Javascript, Python, Go, and SQL.

 As you can see, I more of a backend developer.